ehsanyousefzadehasl/PCwGPGPUs/README.md

 ![CUDA memory model](Images/CUDA_memory_model.png)

-As it is evident from this memory model, threads can access each other's results throguh shared and global memory, and in this way they can work together.
+As it is evident from this memory model, threads can access each other's results throguh shared and global memory, and in this way they can work (or talk) together.
 But, what happens if a thread reads a result before another one writes?
-So, there is needed a way of synchronization!
+So, there is needed a way of **synchronization**!

-The simplest form of synchronization is using "barriers".
+The simplest form of synchronization is using "**barriers**".
 A barrier is a point in the program where threads stop and wait, and when all threads have reached the barrier, they can proceed.
 The following snippet shows the need for barriers.
 The source code can be found [here](Code/04-need_for_barriers/code_with_barriers/need_for_barriers/kernel.cu).

 ```c
   int idx = threadIdx.x;